 A much more complex and expensive set up than with digital inkjet printing, but higher resolution and much more economical for longer runs.

 Custom run and Gang run production option.

 2. Digital inkjet posters from A2 through to 1.2 m wide x 1.8 m high.

 Lenticular sheet thickness of 1 mm.

 Quantities of 1-100 or so.

 Ideal for Flip and Motion effects.
-Only modest 3D (depth) effect possible due to the thinness of the stock.
+Only modest 3D (depth) effect possible due to the thinness of the stock and printing method.

 3. Digital inkjet 3D posters and murals (tiled panels)